About Kelly and Her Camera

 The world inevitably changes, sometimes more quickly than we want, and this season is so worth remembering.

 Even Especially in it’s imperfection, it should be cherished as we move into a new season.
-I sincerely love casual events, whole-hearted photography, and all kinds of people.
-My passion is to take unique, sincere, and genuine pictures of extended family connecting.
-Beyond that, I absolutely love putting those pictures into collages and organizing them into archival photo-books.
-It immortalizes the best moments of these times, allowing the memories and stories to be recalled, preserved, and shared.
+I sincerely love all kinds of people, casual events, and whole-hearted photography.
+My passion is to take unique, sincere, and genuine pictures that help immortalize a few moments in this beautiful life.

 Interested in reading the extended version of how this all started?